pingcap/docs-cn/v3.1/how-to/deploy/orchestrated/ansible.md

 Make sure you have logged in to the Control Machine using the `tidb` user account.

 It is required to use `pip` to install Ansible and its dependencies, otherwise a compatibility issue occurs.
-Currently, the release-2.0, release-2.1, release-3.1, and master branches of TiDB Ansible are compatible with Ansible 2.4 and Ansible 2.5.
+Currently, the release-2.0, release-2.1, release-3.1, and master branches of TiDB Ansible are compatible with Ansible 2.4 ~ 2.7.11 (2.4 ≤ Ansible ≤ 2.7.11).

 1. Install Ansible and the dependencies on the Control Machine: